-Kristin D. Zhao, Ph.D., uses innovative technologies, including biomechanics techniques, device fabrication and imaging methods, to investigate pathogenesis related to the musculoskeletal system.
-The long-term goal of Dr. Zhao's research team is to develop and use diagnostic tools to enable earlier diagnosis, prescribe effective interventions for individuals with disabilities and assess outcomes.
+Kristin D. Zhao, Ph.D., uses innovative technologies, device fabrication and imaging methods to investigate pathogenesis related to the musculoskeletal system.
+The long-term goal of Dr. Zhao's research team is to develop and use diagnostic tools to enable earlier diagnosis, prescribe effective interventions for individuals with disabilities and diseases, and assess outcomes.

 Significance to patient care